AI-Powered Analytics Will Predict Health Events and Lower Costs

 The use of AI-powered analytics to better predict which populations will be vulnerable to chronic diseases, like heart disease and diabetes, is a critical step forward for corporate wellness care.
-But companies can do even in more in 2019 by simply expanding their definition of risk determinants to include lifestyle factors such as stress level at work and on-the-job satisfaction.
+But companies can do even more by simply expanding their definition of risk determinants to include lifestyle factors such as stress level at work and on-the-job satisfaction.
 Just 10 percent of your health is determined by the health care you receive, according to Aetna.
 Lifestyle choices, social determinants and genetics impact the other 90 percent– and this is where some corporate wellness offerings can really move the needle.
 A more holistic understanding of risk determinants is critical to addressing treatment gaps for the behavioral health epidemic.
 Expect more companies to prioritize behavioral and mental health screenings.

 3. Rise of specialized outpatient care lowers corporate healthcare costs and improves patient outcomes

 For decades, hospital-based care was the norm.
 Now, patients who have been educated on the idea of “the right care at the right time in the right place,” are opting for specialized outpatient centers and ambulatory surgery centers (ASCs).
 For companies, this behavior modification for surgical care has a direct impact on the bottom line as specialized outpatient centers typically cost less than inpatient hospital stays.
 There are direct benefits for patients, too.
 Research finds that the ASCs have better outcomes and lower infection rates, delivering superior care over in-patient hospital procedures.
-Expect to see an increased focus on outpatient centers versus in-patient hospital stays in 2019– a win-win for companies battling healthcare costs and patients who deserve the highest quality care.
+Expect to see an increased focus on outpatient centers versus in-patient hospital stays– a win-win for companies battling healthcare costs and patients who deserve the highest quality care.

 4. Improved data-sharing delivers on the cost-saving promise of value-based care.

 Value-based care ties the cost of care to the quality of care, incentivizing providers to help patients improve their health, especially when it comes to chronic conditions like diabetes, high blood pressure and obesity.
 Under a value-based care system, providers align their services with positive patient outcomes, which helps to minimize costly hospitalizations and medical emergencies.
 While the value-based care model has grown in popularity, until recently, providers lacked the technology tools to effectively manage patients under their care and move the needle on health outcomes.
-In 2019, increased interoperability and improved data sharing will finally make it easier for providers to access the complete patient information they need to help the value-based care system realize its true, cost-saving potential.
+This year, increased interoperability and improved data sharing will finally make it easier for providers to access the complete patient information they need to help the value-based care system realize its true, cost-saving potential.

 5. Digital health gets ready for prime-time.